kkirchheim/pytorch-ood/README.rst

 🤝  Contributing
 ^^^^^^^^^^^^^^^^^
 We encourage everyone to contribute to this project by adding implementations of OOD Detection methods, datasets etc, or check the existing implementations for bugs.
+See the `contribution guidelines <CONTRIBUTING.md>`_ to get started.

 🛡️ ️License